Antjdavenport/breathe.io/README.md

-# Breath.io
+# Breathe.io

-An SPA for visual meditation and mindfulness.
+An simple visual meditation app to help calm and relax.

+Time your breathing with the circle.
+Breath in as the circle grows, out as it shrinks.
+Choose from a number of background sounds also.

-Built with React + Redux
+Built with React + Redux and deployed to Heroku

-build 0.1
+version 1.
+Alpha Build